wins1ey/LibreSplit/docs/AutoSplitters.md

 end
 ```
 * Whoa lots of code, why didnt we just return if we are currently in a loading screen like in start?
 Because if we do, we will do multiple splits a second, the function runs multiple times and it would do lots of unwanted splits.
-* To solve that, we only want to split when we enter a loading screen (old is false, current is true), But also we dont want to split on the first loading screen as we have done the assumption that the first loading screen is when the run starts, thats where our loadCount comes in handy, we can just check if we are on the first one and only split when we arent
+* To solve that, we only want to split when we enter a loading screen (old is false, current is true), But, we also don't want to split on the first loading screen as we have the assumption that the first loading screen is when the run starts, so that's where our loadCount comes in handy, we can just check if we are on the first one and only split when we aren't.

 ### `isLoading`
-As long as this function returns true, the timer will be paused, if the function doesnt exists the timer will never pause.
+Pauses the timer whenever true is being returned.
 * Runs every 1000 / `refreshRate` milliseconds
 ```lua
 process('GameBlaBlaBla.exe')